 In areas not open to hunting, bait stations, sightings, road kills, and depredation permits are utilized to monitor population trends.

-On several occasions I have seen a bear around my house.
+On several occasions, I have seen a bear around my house.
 Is this normal?

-In many areas of Tennessee, it is fairly common to bears near human dwellings during the spring and summer months.
+In many areas of Tennessee, it is fairly common for bears near human dwellings during the spring and summer months.
 This time of year natural foods may be limited and bears could be looking for an easy meal.
 Bears have an incredible sense of smell and are likely being lured by some type of food attractant.
 These attractants typically include garbage, pet food, and birdfeeders.
 The best thing to do is identify the attractant and remove the source.
 Bears will move on after realizing there is no food to be obtained.